vcastellm/dripper/README.md

 - Detect already installed `packages`.
 - Do not override `stow` command and use a proxy.
 At this moment if you need to use `GNU Stow` you can do it by using `stow_local`.
+- Do not allow to link the same package with different versions.

 Acknowledgements